 Transformational growth of the scale envisaged across the Arc will need to build on the breadth of existing assets and strengths found across the local area.

 The Arc is home to two globally renowned life sciences clusters in Oxford and Cambridge - the most productive life sciences clusters in Europe, which already compete internationally with the global leaders in San Francisco and Boston, Massachusetts.
-These clusters feature prominently in the UK's Life Science Sector Deals, published in 2017 and 2018.
-The Cambridge life sciences cluster alone is home to over 400 companies, with 15,500 employees and contributing around £2.9bn annually to the UK economy.
+The Cambridge life sciences cluster alone is home to over 400 companies, with 15,500 employees and contributing around £2.9bn annually to the UK economy7.
 Oxfordshire is home to a world-leading bioscience cluster, with an estimated 180 R&D companies and over 150 companies in associated industries.
 It has world-class R&D facilities, with four new innovation centres at the Oxford BioEscalator, the Begbroke Accelerator, Harwell Science and Innovation Campus and Culham Science Centre.
-Buckinghamshire is also home to a growing med-tech sector and the county also houses national facilities such as the spinal centre in Stoke Mandeville.
+Buckinghamshire is also home to a growing medtech sector and the county also houses national facilities such as the spinal centre in Stoke Mandeville.